dansleboby/ZoomPHP-sdk/docs/Api/SIPConnectedAudioApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$account_id = "account_id_example"; // string | Unique identifier of the Sub Account.
+$account_id = 'account_id_example'; // string | Unique identifier of the Sub Account.
-$trunk_id = "trunk_id_example"; // string | Unique identifier of the SIP Trunk that was previously assigned to a Sub Account.
+$trunk_id = 'trunk_id_example'; // string | Unique identifier of the SIP Trunk that was previously assigned to a Sub Account.
 To retrieve the value of this field, use the List SIP Trunks API.

 try {
     $result = $apiInstance->deleteSIPTrunk($account_id, $trunk_id);